Project Structure

 Octo CDK Structure

-An Octo CDK project is a TypeScript project to define custom Octo components.
-This is where you develop new templates, modules, models, and resources for others to consume.
+An Octo CDK project is a TypeScript project to define custom Octo constructs.
+This is where you develop new templates, modules, models, and resources.

 npx @quadnix/octo-build create-cdk -n test-cdk -p . -o withExamples=false